aliaparte/hello-world/README.md

 # hello-world

-I am just a simpleguy trying to figuraout how to use git.
+I am just a simple guy trying to figure out how to use git.